rxzyx/prodigy-hack/README.md

 ### YEAH BUT MAGIC COINS REALLY DON'T WORK!!!!

-- Seems it only works for upgrading pets.
+- Seems like it only works for upgrading pets.
 Why?
 I'm sure the name that Prodigy calls it, "secure item," should give you an idea.

 #### I am not responsible for your actions with these cheats.